sammyd/sammyd.github.com/source/_posts/2013-09-18-the-art-of-custom-ui-controls.markdown

 [sammyd/ShinobiKnob](https://github.com/sammyd/ShinobiKnob).
 I encourage you to take a look at it - have a play, fork it, raise some issues, fix them ;) etc.

+Custom controls are exactly what we do all the time at [ShinobiControls](http://shinobicontrols.com).
+If you're looking for complex controls such as OpenGL-accelerated charts for your iOS or Android app, then I'd recommend you take a look at our products before you embark on a massive project yourself.
+If not - then have a go at building it yourself - it's fun!

 I'd love to hear any feedback you have - hit my up on twitter [@iwantmyrealname](https://twitter.com/iwantmyrealname).